riteshpen/riteshpen.github.io/README.md

 Jun 2024 - Aug 2024
 Diabetes is a common disease in our world today and it is important we can identify it before it is too late.
 It is usually a result of a bad diet and a sedentary lifestyle.
-This classification project determines whether or not a person has diabetes given certain characteristics such as age, glucose level, bmi, blood pressure, etc. I downloaded the data from kaggle and used it to create a support vector machine machine learning model.
-After doing data cleaning and preprocessing, I trained and tested the model and then I deployed it using streamlit cloud.
+This classification project determines whether or not a person has diabetes given certain characteristics such as age, glucose level, bmi, blood pressure, etc. I downloaded the data from Kaggle and used it to create a support vector machine machine learning model.
+After doing data cleaning and preprocessing, I trained and tested the model and then I deployed it using Streamlit Cloud.